dinakarvee/Power-BI/Superstore_Dashboard/README.md

 # SUPERSTORE PROJECT
-# CASE STUDY: analysing super store performance and providing recommendations
+# CASE STUDY: Boosting Superstore Performance through Strategic Analysis and Recommendations
     Role: Data analyst
-    Target audience: Management
+    Target audience: Stakeholders
-    Tools used:Excel, Power Bi
+    Tools used:Excel for data collection, Power Bi to Dashboard
 ## Intoduction
-The Global Superstore dataset is data from a global retail chain that sells office supplies, Furniture and Technology Stuff..
+The Superstore dataset is data from a global retail chain that sells office supplies, Furniture and Technology Stuff..
 ## Background
 With growing demands and cut_throat competition in the market, the store is seeking knowlege in understanding what works best fro them. they would like to understand which products,regions,categories andd customer segments they should target or avoid.